BRArjun/TUITextEditor_Linux/README.md

 - **File management**: Open, save, and create new text files directly from the editor.
 - **Configurable keybindings**: Customize keyboard shortcuts to suit your preferences.
 - **Cross-platform compatibility**: CursesEditor is designed to run on Windows, macOS, and Linux operating systems.
+- **Inbuilt AI Functionality**: This editor comes with free AI functionality embedded into it using the Groq API.
+To access this you will need to have an API key for Groq yourself.

 Make sure that you have windows-ncurses before using this project on Windows(have not yet verified that it is working)